DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-03-22-help-users-know-when-a-candidate-has-been-transferred-to-another-provider.md

 ---
-title: Help users know when a candidate is transferred to another provider
+title: Help users know when a candidate has been transferred to another provider
 description: As a candidate can be moved between organisations, it’s useful for users at those organisations to know what’s happened
 date: 2021-03-22
 related: